chicueloarcade/es-theme-Chicuelo/README.md

 A power menu is included in case you have one.

-Designed by Chicuelo - www.chicuelo.com.ar
+Designed in Argentina by Chicuelo - www.chicuelo.com.ar

 # Special Thanks:

-EctoOne and Keygan for giving me a huge help on the implementation of the theme.
+EctoOne, Keygan, Cosmo0 and Movisman for giving me a huge help on the implementation of the theme.
 I'm very thankful for having the chance to work with you guys!